basilfx/SubDaap/README.md

 * Database provider.
 SQLite works, but has some issues.
 MySQL is fine

 ## Installation
+This application was designed as a gateway between SubSonic and iTunes.
+Therefore, it's recommended to install this on the same system where you would access iTunes on.
+It can be installed on a central server, however.

 * Clone this repository
 * Install dependencies:
   * `pip install git+https://github.com/crustymonkey/py-sonic.git`